pedromasb/astro-blog/src/content/blog/autoencoder_astro.md

 ---
+author: Pedro Mas
+pubDatetime: 2024-09-25T02:02:36+0000
 title: Using Grid Search For Autoencoder Hyperparameter Tuning
-author: Pedro Mas
-date: '2023-05-16'
-slug: []
+slug: autoencoder
-categories: []
+featured: false
+ogImage: ""
 tags:
   - Data
-featured_image: /images/grid_search/backg.jpg
-description: 'A brief tutorial on the use of the grid search tuning technique for the hyperparameter optimization of a deep sparse autoencoder.'
+description: AstroPaper with the enhancements of Astro v2.
+Type-safe markdown contents, bug fixes and better dev experience etc.
 ---

 Finding the optimal combination of hyperparameters can be a tedious task when building a deep learning model.
 In this context, the grid search tuning technique is one of the most useful for hyperparameter optimization, and is accessible through the ``GridSearchCV`` class ([documentation](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.GridSearchCV.html)) of the ``scikit-learn`` package.
 Thanks to this technique, the user can evaluate the model for each hyperparameter combination throughout the desired parameter space.